xtianmiller/emergence.js/README.md

 # Emergence.js
-Emergence.js is a lightweight (<3KB), high-performance and dependency-free JS utility for manipulating elements when they appear in the viewport.
+Emergence.js is a lightweight (<3KB), high-performance and dependency-free JS utility (currently beta) for manipulating elements when they appear in the viewport.
 It leverages HTML5 data-* attributes for ease, and works in IE8+.

 ## Get Started
 The fastest way to get started is to reference to emergence.js just before your closing `</body>` tag, and then simply call `emergence.init`.